Saturday Night Fever (soundtrack)

-Saturday Night Fever is the soundtrack album from the 1977 film Saturday Night Fever starring John Travolta.
-The soundtrack was released on November 15, 1977.
+Saturday Night Fever is the soundtrack double album (in 2 Long Play records) from the 1977 film Saturday Night Fever starring John Travolta.
+The soundtrack was released on November 15, 1977 by RSO Records.
 Prior to the release of Thriller by Michael Jackson, Saturday Night Fever was the best-selling album in music history, and still ranks among the best-selling soundtrack albums worldwide, with sales figures of over 40 million copies.

 In the United States, the album was certified 16× Platinum for shipments of at least 16 million units.
 The album stayed atop the charts for 24 straight weeks from January to July 1978 and stayed on Billboard's album charts for 120 weeks until March 1980.
 Three singles from the album contributed by the Bee Gees—"How Deep Is Your Love", "Stayin' Alive" and "Night Fever"—along with Yvonne Elliman's "If I Can't Have You", all reached No. 1 in the US.
 In the UK, the album spent 18 consecutive weeks at No. 1.
 The album epitomized the disco phenomenon on both sides of the Atlantic and was an international sensation.
-The album has been added to the National Recording Registry in the Library of Congress in 2014 for being culturally significant.
+The album was added to the National Recording Registry by the Library of Congress in 2012 for being "culturally, historically, and/or aesthetically significant".

 Writing and recording

 According to the DVD commentary for Saturday Night Fever, the producers intended to use the song "Lowdown" by Boz Scaggs in the rehearsal scene between Tony and Stephanie in the dance studio, and choreographed their dance moves to the song.
 However, representatives for Scaggs's label, Columbia Records, refused to grant legal clearance for it, as they wanted to pursue another disco movie project, which never materialized.
 Composer David Shire, who scored the film, had to, in turn, write a song to match the dance steps demonstrated in the scene and eliminate the need for future legal hassles.
 However, this track does not appear on the movie's soundtrack.

-The Bee Gees's involvement in the film did not begin until post-production.
+The Bee Gees' involvement in the film did not begin until post-production.
 As John Travolta asserted, "The Bee Gees weren't even involved in the movie in the beginning ...
 I was dancing to Stevie Wonder and Boz Scaggs."

 Producer Robert Stigwood commissioned the Bee Gees to create the songs for the film.
-As Robin Gibb asserted:
+Robin Gibb recalled:

 The brothers wrote the songs "virtually in a single weekend" at Château d'Hérouville studio in France.
 The first song they recorded was "If I Can't Have You", but their version was not used in the film.

 Barry Gibb remembered the reaction when Stigwood and music supervisor Bill Oakes arrived and listened to the demos:

 Maurice Gibb recalled, "We played him demo tracks of 'If I Can't Have You', 'Night Fever' and 'More Than a Woman'.
 He asked if we could write it more discoey."